SMART train on tracs

 As well as completing almost nine miles of track between Windsor and Healdsburg, the combined funds will be used to complete critical segments of the SMART Pathway, also known as the Foss Creek Pathway in Healdsburg and the Great Redwood Trail more broadly.

-To fully fund the project, however, is conditional upon two current applications for a total of $91 million in additional grants, which will be announced in June 2025.
+To fully fund the project, however, is conditional upon two current applications for grants of $56 and $25 million in additional grants, which will be announced in June 2025.
 Julia Gonzalez, SMART’s communications director, said, “SMART is not waiting to hear the results of the two pending grants.
 SMART is currently preparing design-build contract documents and expects to select a contractor by summer 2025.”
 Construction would begin a year later, with “the goal of launching passenger rail service to Healdsburg by the end of 2028.”

 Depot Questions

-Though the city went through a months-long crisis of doubt, in January 2024 the City Council finally settled on the Hudson Street Depot as the favored location for a SMART station.
+Although the city went through a months-long crisis of doubt about locating the station closer to downtown, in January 2024 the City Council finally settled on the Hudson Street Depot as the favored location for a SMART station.

 Front of old train depot